Ending A Sentence With To Be

 • The book was written by him. (passive voice)

 Consider the philosophical implications as well.
-The verb "to be" implies existence and a state of reality.
+Plus, the verb "to be" implies existence and a state of reality.
 Ending a sentence with it can, in some contexts, create a sense of profound ambiguity.
 What is?
 What will be?
 These questions can be compelling in philosophical discourse, but in most writing contexts, clarity and precision are more desirable.

 Trends and Latest Developments in Writing Style